 Now some manufacturers are starting to provide linux tools to update their firmware, especially on servers which may have many flash ROM chips.
 For example IBM provide various tools to update their xseries servers, and I've used these successfully since 2003.
 Also Dell are starting to provide desktop and server tools, and also a live CD for flashing the BIOS.

 The flashrom utilityThere is however a generic utility to both read and write the various flash chips found on systems, called flashrom.
 I used this to great effect in 2004 (when it was called flash_and_burn) to remotely update Intel 82802AC flash chips.
 More recently I've used it to update other systems, and have had no problems at all.
-This small utility is easy to compile, having just a single PCI package dependency which is documented in the README file.
+This small utility is easy to compile, or install from the "flashrom" package on your distro.
 It automatically detects the type of flash ROM on your system, so usage is also simple as demonstrated below:

 ./flashrom -r firmware.old #save current flash ROM just in case ./flashrom -wv firmware.new #write and verify new flash ROM image

 Another open source program you may find useful as a reference is uniflash.Also considering the privileged position of the BIOS in the system, it's worth noting this NIST guideline on BIOS protection guidelines for servers.

 Updating the NVRAMBeing able to change the CMOS settings remotely, can be very useful indeed.
 For example one could enable the BIOS to start the watchdog on boot on a number of remote machines.
 One could also use a little space for your own stateful settings on systems that don't have any, like netboot systems for example.
 This assumes of course, the BIOS leaves some space unused.